Blueteak/KillCounters/README.md

-# WoWKillCounters
+# Kill Counters
-WoW Addon for tracking killing blows with abilities/attacks
+Kill Counters is an addon for keeping track of player killing blows for each of your abilities.